Dmitry-Borodin/igc2kmz-batch-scripts/README.md

 ## Installation
 * Install Python 2.7
 * Download [igc2kmz](https://github.com/twpayne/igc2kmz) and this project.
 Unpack both in the same folder
-* Update path in the scripts if needed.
+* Update path in the scripts if needed:
+- Windows:
+- igc2kmz.reg -update path to the igc2kmz.bat file and add to registry
+- igc2kmz.bat - update path to igc2kmz project and python (downloaded above)

 ## Usage